Tag: Holy Spirit

 The down payment exists to show that you have—so to speak—skin in the game.
 The bank is making money from the loan, yes, but that is also based upon your ability to actually pay off the loan.
 A loan that cannot be paid back is not really worthwhile, and often even when left with a valuable house from a loan default, the bank will still likely lose money.

-calls the Holy a down payment.
+Paul calls the Holy Spirit a down payment.
 God is a down payment.
 It sounds strange, that’s for sure.
-However, if we think along the lines of God on the cross for our sins (i.e., ), is the that far out of line?
+However, if we think along the lines of God dying on the cross for our sins (i.e., Jesus), is the Holy Spirit that far out of line?

 ※Reflection※